 Mammals are considered to be the most intelligent group of organisms on Earth.
 Humans, in particular, are the epitome of intelligent organisms.
 Other clever mammal groups include primates, elephants, whales, and dolphins.

 Primates are a group that includes apes, humans, lemurs, lorises, monkeys and tarsiers.
 They have grasping hands and feet with nails rather than claws.
 Primates are the only mammals found on all seven of Earth’s continents.

-Rodents are a large group of well-known animals such as rats, mice, squirrels and chipmunks.
+Rodents are a large group of well-known animals such as rats, mice, squirrels, and chipmunks.
 Rodents have a set of constantly growing front teeth.
 They must continually gnaw on food and wood to stop their front teeth from growing too long.

 Bats have long been the victims of a misguided reputation as unpleasant animals.
 The vast majority of species feed only on plants and insects and pose no threat to humans or any other large animals.
 Bats use echolocation to see objects in the dark and are the only mammals with the ability to fly.

 Mammals, which evolved on land, made their way into water some millions of year ago to take advantage of what the sea has to offer.
-Marine mammals include a range of water dwelling animals such as seals, walruses, sea otters, whales, dolphins, dugongs and manatees.
+Marine mammals include a range of water-dwelling animals such as seals, walruses, sea otters, whales, dolphins, dugongs, and manatees.

-Ungulates are group of large mammals that are distinguished from other mammals by the presence of hooves.
+Ungulates are a group of large mammals that are distinguished from other mammals by the presence of hooves.
 They are an extremely well-known and economically important group that include animals such as horses, cows, goats, deer, pigs plus many more.